hebbarshriya/AIML-Project-Series/Project2[Basic-Q-&-A-Bot-for-College-Admission]/rasaChat/README.md

 - **Scholarships**:
   - "Are there any scholarships available?"
   - "How can I apply for financial aid?"

-- **Courses and Programs**:
-  - "What courses do you offer?"
+- **Course Duration**:
+  - "What is the duration of the MBA program?"
-  - "Tell me about the engineering program."
+  - "How long does the engineering course take?"

-  - "Can you provide details on the computer science field?"
+- **Available Seats**:
+  - "How many seats are available for the Computer Science program?"
+  - "What is the intake capacity for the MBA course?"

+- **Eligibility Criteria**:
-  - "What are the arts courses available?"
+  - "What are the eligibility criteria for the engineering program?"
+  - "Am I eligible for the MBA course with my current qualifications?"

+- **Agreement**:
+  - "Okay, thanks for the information."
+  - "That sounds good."

 ## Installation